 - Ideally, don't worry about yellow or pink based, but try on the foundation and see which matches and disappears into your skin

-Tinted Foundation and SPF Foundation
+Tinted or SPF Foundation

 Tinted foundations also come for all skin types.
 As far as an SPF rating, typically most are no higher than SPF15, which alone does not provide good protection against the sun's rays.
 However some do come as high as SPF 25.